Package insert / prescribing information

 Clinical Laboratory Test Findings

-In controlled clinical trials, clinically important changes in standard laboratory parameters were rarely associated with administration of Valsartan and Hydrochlorothiazide tablets.
+In controlled clinical trials, clinically important changes in standard laboratory parameters were rarely associated with administration of Valsartan and Hydrochlorothiazide.

-Hypersensitivity: There are rare reports of angioedema.
+Hypersensitivity: There are rare reports of angioedema;.
 Some of these patients previously experienced angioedema with other drugs including ACE inhibitors.
-Valsartan and Hydrochlorothiazide tablets should not be re-adminitered to patients who have had angioedema.
+Valsartan and Hydrochlorothiazide should not be re-administered to patients who have had angioedema.

 Digestive: Elevated liver enzymes and very rare reports of hepatitis